 Diabetes presents constant challenges for managing and maintaining blood glucose (BG) levels.
 It’s all about finding the right balance.
-Dr. Beverly Alder (Dr. Bev) compares it to walking an insulin tightrope, where a misstep could be very dangerous.
+Dr. Beverly Adler (Dr. Bev) compares it to walking an insulin tightrope, where a misstep could be very dangerous.
 Fortunately, there are many tools available to help people with diabetes keep BG levels within safe a range.
 Dr. Bev offered additional insights in this week’s Twitter chat, along with returning host Jewels Doskicz, who is a registered nurse, type 1, and mother to a type 1.
 Diabetes can be a scary disease, but being prepared and informed helps make it a lot more manageable.

 Q. How do you walk the insulin tightrope and mitigate diabetes dangers as best as possible?